 Lt.
 Marissa Combs is a 2007 graduate of Purdue University with a double major Bachelor of Arts in Political Science and English.
-She is in her ninth year of service with the Lauderdale County Sheriff's Office.
+She began her career at the Lauderdale County Sheriff's Department in 2008.

 Marissa began her career on night shift patrol, continuing until 2011, and then becoming a School Resource Officer for Northeast High School.
 As a School Resource Officer, she was the law enforcement liaison between the Sheriff's Office and Northeast High School.
 In addition to becoming a School Resource Officer, Lt.
 Combs also completed D.A.R.E. officer training and began teaching at Northeast Middle School.
 During that time, she became very involved in the Sheriff's Office Explorer Post creating and maintaining a Facebook page for the Post, and subsequently taking over maintenance of the Sheriff's Office Facebook page.